 At the conclusion of his presentation, there was a short period of questioning by the work group.
-Delegate Drake asked how often did the Department have to sell land back to the original owner i) before the twenty-year period ended, and ii) after the 20-year period.
+Delegate Drake asked how often the Department had to sell land back to the original owner i) before the twenty-year period ended, and ii) after the 20-year period.
 Mr. Waymack responded that the Department frequently sold back property within the twenty-year period, but he did not know the frequency after the twenty-year period.

-Mr. Heatwole asked what happened if the Department backs didn't take secure land and it got stuck with a piece of land that it could not use.
+Mr. Heatwole asked what happened if the Department did not secure proper title to a parcel and it got stuck with a piece of land that it could not use.
 Mr. Waymack responded that the Department uses licensed appraisers, and conducts a thorough title search.
 The Department has over 240 employees who negotiate with landowners and each of them is trained to understand that the landowners are citizens.
 Mr. Waymack further noted that of all land purchases that are need for a given project, approximately 20% go to litigation.
 He also noted that for businesses that are required to relocate, the Department is required to assist in finding a suitable site or a replacement facility.